UniversalRobots/Universal_Robots_Client_Library/README.md

 The `comm::URStream` class can be used to open a connection to the primary / secondary interface and send data to it.
 The [producer/consumer](#producer--consumer-architecture) pipeline structure can also be used together with the primary / secondary interface.
 However, package parsing isn't implemented for most packages currently.
-See the `UrDriver::checkCalibration()` method for an example.
+See the [`primary_pipeline` example](examples/primary_pipeline.cpp) on details how to set this up.
+Note that when running this example, most packages will just be printed as their raw byte streams in a hex notation, as they aren't implemented in the library, yet.

 ## A word on Real-Time scheduling
 As mentioned above, for a clean operation it is quite critical that arriving RTDE messages are read